 Microsoft Stack Ranking

 Microsoft, founded by the world’s former richest person Bill Gates and Paul Allen is another company that used to utilize the system.
 The former CEO Steve Ballmer introduced the stack ranking system to Microsoft.
-However, the bell curve and the rankings were really increasing competition among the team members.
-The company, then decided to follow a programme that would put more emphasis on the collaboration within the members and on employee growth and development.
+However, the bell curve and the rankings were increasing competition among the team members.
+The company then decided to follow a program that would put more emphasis on collaboration among the members and on employee growth and development.
 So, like the example of Amazon, the company gave up using stack ranking in 2013 and since then the workers are evaluated according to their own goals rather than other employers’ performances.

 Uber Stack Ranking

 Uber, the company that was founded in 2009 and reached increasing fame in the world since its foundation, is also ranking the employees according to their performance.
 Managers of Uber rank their employees twice a year on a scale from one to five.
 While grade one is showing the employers with the lowest performance, five is for the highest performers.
 The underperformers with grades 1 or 2 should take performance improvement plans (“PIPs”) just like the former Amazon model.

 Although the ones that defend the stack ranking model usually say that it builds strong teams by letting every member know where they stand, the opposition argues that it increases the competition within the team.
 Alright, now that we talked about what stack ranking is and reviewed examples, we may go on with the pros and cons of this system.

 Mastering the Art of Stack Ranking: 9 Key Steps for Success

 In the quest for performance excellence, stack ranking, also known as forced ranking, can be a potent tool when applied effectively.
 Let's explore nine practical steps, along with a bonus point, to navigate the complexities of stack ranking with innovation and finesse.